 - 101. General Chemistry I: (4 hours) An introduction to inorganic chemistry designed for the non-chemistry major. - 111.
 Inorganic Chemistry I: (4 hours) The study of the fundamental principles of atomic structure, bonding, gas laws, liquids, solids, and electrochemistry. - 112.
 Inorganic Chemistry II: (4 hours) An introduction to thermodynamics, kinetics, acids, bases, and chemical equilibrium.
-Prerequisite: CHE 111. - 200.
-Introduction to Organic Chemistry: (3 hours) An introduction to organic chemistry.
-Prerequisite: CHE 111 and 112. - 211.
+Prerequisite: CHE 111. - 211.
 Organic Chemistry I: (4 hours) A systematic study of the compounds of carbon covering hydrocarbons, stereochemistry, aromatic compounds and organic instrumentation.
-Prerequisite: CHE 111-112, 200. - 212.
+Prerequisite: CHE 111-112. - 212.
 Organic Chemistry II: (4 hours) A continuation of CHE 211 covering the basic functional groups encountered in organic chemistry.
 Prerequisite: CHE 211. - 301.
-Analytical Chemistry I: (4 hours) Principles and methods of qualitative analysis.
-Prerequisite: CHE 112. - 302.
-Analytical Chemistry II: (4 hours) Principles and methods of quantitative analysis.
-Prerequisite: CHE 301. - 311.
+Analytical Chemistry: (4 hours) Principles and methods of quantitative analysis.
+Prerequisite: CHE 112. - 311.
 Physical Chemistry I: (4 hours) A thorough, relatively advanced treatment of the first major branch of P-Chem, that of thermodynamics.
 Derived thermodynamic relations will be applied to gases, liquids, solids, and multiphase systems.
 Three hours of lecture and three hours of laboratory per week.
 Prerequisites: CHE 111 and 112, MAT 251. - 312.
 Physical Chemistry II: (4 hours) The second major branch of physical chemistry, that of quantum chemistry.
 It will give a thorough introduction to chemistry's foundational connections to quantum mechanics/physics.
 Topics will include basic statistics, fundamental postulates of quantum mechanics, single quantum particles, the atom, simple molecules, spectroscopy, and some computational chemistry.
 Satisfies writing intensive course requirements.
 Prerequisites: PHY 101 and 102; MAT 251; CHE 111 and 112. - 313.
 Physical Chemistry III: (4 hours) The continuation and tying together of Physical Chemistry I and II into the thrid branch of P-Chem, that of statistical thermodynamics.
 Satisfies writing intensive course requirements.
 Prerequisites: CHE 311 and CHE 312. - 405.
 Biochemistry: (4 hours) A one-semester introduction to the chemistry of biological systems.
 Satisfies writing intensive course requirement.
 Prerequisite: CHE 211. - 406-407.
 Chemical Research: (1 to 3 hours per semester, not to exceed 6 hours) Research involving library and laboratory work that allow students the opportunity to pursue study in a specialized area in collaboration with a faculty member.
-Prerequisite: Permission of instructor.

-- 410. Qualitative Organic Analysis: (4 hours) Emphasis on the systematic identification of pure organic compounds and the analysis of mixtures.
+Prerequisite: Permission of instructor. - 410.
+Qualitative Organic Analysis: (4 hours) Emphasis on the systematic identification of pure organic compounds and the analysis of mixtures.
 Prerequisite: CHE 212. - 415.
 Instrumental Analysis: (4 hours) An introduction to instrumental methods of analysis.
-Prerequisite: CHE 112. - 480-481.
+Prerequisite: CHE 112.

+- 480-481.
 Chemistry Seminar: (1 hour each) Reading and discussion of papers from scientific journals.
 Students will also make presentations from an area of current research in chemistry.
-Prequisites: CHE 111, 112, 211, and 212.
+Prequisites: CHE 111, 112, 211, and 212. - 492.
+Special Topics in Chemistry: (1 to 6 hours) Current developments in chemistry.
+Prerequisite: Permission of instructor.